 Lay down the stem and make sure at least one set of nodes (where the stem and leaves join) is in contact with the soil - this is where the new roots will grow.

-Cover the stem lightly with soil (around ½ inch) and put a brick or large rock on top of it.
-This serves two purposes: keeping the stem in place and marking its location so it’s not forgotten.
+Placing a brick or larger rock will secure the stem in place and mark its location so it can be easily found again.
 Now, it’s just a matter of waiting.

 By mid to late fall, the stem should have formed a good root system.
 At this point, you can cut the stem from the parent plant.